jbannick/hellokata-java/src/aaamodules/customimages/Readme.md

 - Calls a simple third-party library that is HACKED to make it modularized
 - Calls the Jackson JSON library that is similarly HACKED
 - Calls the Apache CSV library that is similarly HACKED
-- Calls the modularized Apache Log4J library SimpleLogger
+- Calls SimpleLogger from the modularized part of the Apache Log4J library
 - Calls 4 libraries, including Log4J2